 Involvement in India’s Independence Movement:

-He set up Andhra Bank, as well as an English weekly publication, the Janmabhumi, in 1919, which functioned till 1930.
-He was elected President of the Indian National Congress in the Jaipur Session in 1948.
+He set up an English weekly publication, the Janmabhumi, in 1919, which functioned till 1930.

-He served as the Governor of Madhya Pradesh from 1952 to 1957.
+He was appointed as the Governor of Madhya Pradesh from 1952 to 1957.

 Sitaramayya passed away on December 17th, 1959.

 - Member, Rules of Procedure Committee;